 Given the fast pace of change, ongoing technological development, and prevailing uncertainty, savvy businesses are focusing on their core activities.
 They understand the importance of holding strategic functions close, and then looking to external partners to fulfill those roles where specialisation is not needed.
 So, for example, if you specialise in telecommunications you can focus on being the telecommunications expert while your 4PL partner focuses on what they do best: supply chain management.

-Download our telecommunications case study to see how Barloworld Automotive and Logistics helped a leading telecommunications service provider to maintain service levels above 98% with a smart supply chain solution.
+Download our telecommunications case study to see how Barloworld Logistics helped a leading telecommunications service provider to maintain service levels above 98% with a smart supply chain solution.

 What is 4PL?